erdl/legacy-scrape-util/README.md

 Sub-directories will segregate data by kind and project.
 The only required directory for a given project to be run should be `tmp/projects/projectname/`.
-This will be where the project's `config.json` file will live, along with any other resources that the project cannot generate at runtime.
-Two other sub-sections of `tmp` are currently defines, `outputs` and `errors`.
+This will be where the project's configuration files will live, along with any other resources that the project cannot generate at runtime.
+Two other sub-sections of `tmp` are currently defined: `outputs` and `errors`.
 Both of these file structures are generated at runtime if and when they are needed.
 The map below depicts the file system as it is currently specified: